- Moment of inertia-Iy for the right-angle triangle-Case-1.

 The new option is to use a horizontal strip to get the value of the moment of inertia-Iy for a right-angle triangle case No-1.
 The following steps are followed: 1- establish a relation between x and y, where x is the strip width, while y is the distance from the base to that strip, this can be done by examining the slope of line CB.

-2-What is the inertia of that strip about the y-axis? the answer is that this is a typical case of a rectangle section moment of inertia Iy at the edge, which is = the height of the width^3.
+2-What is the inertia of that strip about the y-axis? the answer is that this is a typical case of a rectangle section moment of inertia Iy at the edge, which is equal to the height of the width^3.
 We can substitute and use the relation between x and y.

 We are integrating into the y-direction, we want to get rid of x.

 3-The integration will be done from y=0 to y=h.
 Finally, we can get the Iy value or the moment of inertia Iy for a right-angle triangle case-1 about the Y-axis.
 The result is matching with the previous value of Iy.
-But this method took a larger time compared with the vertical strip.
+However, this method took a longer time compared with the vertical strip.

 This is the PDF used for the illustration of this post.